gocd-contrib/gocd-groovy-dsl-config-plugin/README.md

 ## Linting or verifying your DSL locally

-There is some basic standalone linting abilities provided by the plugin:
+There are some basic standalone linting abilities provided by the plugin:

 ```shell
 java -jar groovy-dsl-plugin.jar syntax file1